vvzqcxf/MCS/README.md

 ## QUBO Formulation and Quantum Annealing

 This section formulates the Vertex Cover Problem as a QUBO (Quadratic Unconstrained Binary Optimization) model and solves it using a simulated quantum annealer.
+You can add any penalty weights to A_list, and the code will evaluate each of them using a for loop.

 ```python
 def is_valid_cover(G, cover):